learn-co-curriculum/dsc-analyzing-macbeth-project-pandas-v2-1/README.md

 # Project: Analyzing Macbeth

 ## Introduction
-For our first day and first data science project, we're going to do some rudimentry analysis of Shakespeare's classic play: Macbeth!
+Now we're going to do some rudimentry analysis of Shakespeare's classic play: Macbeth!
 You will get practice working with lists, condtionals and dictionaries, visualizing data, and thinking analytically about data.

 ## Objectives
 You will be able to: